emit-js/emit/README.md

 Libraries export "emit composers" — functions that add listeners to the emitter.

+Keep things small and fast.
+The emit library is < 1 kb compressed & gzipped.

 ## Effects

 Using emit reduces lines of code typically devoted to importing and instatiating code across many files.

-With minimal to no code changes, you can dynamically add functionality (such as logging) to all listeners.
+With minimal to no code changes, users can dynamically add functionality (such as logging) to any listener.

 The emit composer pattern decouples libraries at the npm dependency level.
 End users maintain full control over library versioning and composition.

-Emit better enables libraries to flexibly degrade if you choose not to include certain components.
+Emit better enables library authors to flexibly degrade if users choose not to include certain components.
+Dynamic importing with emit libraries is a breeze.

 ## Your first observable library